eugenp/tutorials/static-analysis-modules/README.md

-## Static Analysis
+## Static Analysis Modules

-This module contains articles about static program analysis
+This module contains submodules about static program analysis and their articles

 ## Relevant articles: